 4.2.
 Development of the Feature Based Classifiers

 The relevance of the features for the A phase classification was assessed by the mRMR algorithm (each simulation of the presented results was repeated 50 times to attain statically significant results), and the ordered sequence (from most to less relevant) was: PSDD; A; PSDS; PSDT; APSDB; PSDA; APSDD; APSDS; APSDA; PSDB; APSDT; A3; A7; A2; A9; A8; A4; A1; A6; A5.
 The PSDD and A features were expected to be the most relevant since 61% of the database’s A phases belong to the A1 subtype which is characterized by high-voltage slow waves, where delta waves are the most prevalent.
-On the other hand, the A2 subtypes compose 21% of the database labels and have a mixture of high-voltage slow waves with low-amplitude fast rhythms, where the A3 subtypes have a predominance of low-amplitude fast rhythms [4].
+On the other hand, the A2 subtypes compose 21% of the database labels and have a mixture of high-voltage slow waves with low-amplitude fast rhythms, whereas the A3 subtypes have a predominance of low-amplitude fast rhythms [4].
 Therefore, it was anticipated that the frequency based features would be more relevant for the A phase assessment, although the amplitude based features are still important to detect the high-voltage waves.

 For the FFNN optimization, each tested value for the number of hidden units was examined for all 20 feature sets ordered by the mRMR algorithm.
 It was observed that the best performance was attained using the 14 most relevant features with 400 hidden units for both A phase and NREM classification (using RSV for the performance assessment, repeating each simulation ten times).
 The structure of the LSTM based classifiers previously identified as the best for the A phase or NREM classification was employed for the feature based classification to allow a fairer comparison of the results, and the best performance was attained using the 12 most relevant features.